mikeytown2/masternode/stake/energi.md

 Type in `y` when it asks to "Install a new energid node on this vps (y/n)?:"
 ![](https://i.imgur.com/IWB6Pzt.png "")

-Give it time to install the node on your linux box
+Give it time to install the node on your Linux box
 ![](https://i.imgur.com/1ZeSnBb.png "")

 #### 5.0 Upload your wallet.dat to the VPS